chipturner/asking-questions/README.md

 If done right, 99% of questions can be answered this way without ever needing to ask.
 Getting good at (ab)using search engines is a powerful skill to develop.

+## Succinctly Summarize the Problem

+Okay, search didn't work.
+Time to ask your question.

+Write a one sentence summary of your problem.
+Make it tight, clear, and with the right level of details.
+Include relevant links to charts (not just screenshots!) and other supporting information.
+The easier it is for someone to look at the same data and poke at it, the fewer round trips they will have in trying to help you (see below for the importance of this).

 ## Describe Steps You've Taken